HL7/case-reporting/input/pagecontent/StructureDefinition-eicr-composition-intro.md

     * codes indicating whether the eICR was manually or alternately initiated

 In the case where a trigger code was previously entered in error and has now been corrected, set verificationStatus or status (depending on profile type) of the profile to 'entered-in-error' and set the [eICR Initiation Type extension](StructureDefinition-eicr-initiation-type-extension.html) to PHC1464.

+Where a trigger occurs outside of an encounter and Encounter.class is set to “PHC2237”, system=”2.16.840.1.114222.4.5.274” (External Encounter) the responsible provider and facility information is contained in the eICR Composition.author.